golincode/pattern/docs/about.md

 ## What is Pattern?

-Pattern is a guide to Architect’s ways of working and best practice.
+Pattern is a guide to Golin’s ways of working and best practice.

 It’s a set of guides to help you document your projects.
 Everything in Pattern should be considered and those considerations written down.